 Sadly to say I have few good things to say about this school.my experiences with the teachers at gault have been less than satisfactory. if you are Hispanic your child will be thrown into a class of "lower performing students" once there you will not get the"Extras" (art dance...etc) as the other classes at the same grade level get.
 Yes there is blatant favoritism displayed at this school. administration should be ashamed of the way this school is run.
 I wish I could move so my children could attend a better school

 Gault Street Elementary School is a public elementary school in Los Angeles.
-The principal of Gault Street Elementary School is William Albion and can be contacted at firstname.lastname@example.org.
-431 students go to Gault Street Elementary School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
-51% of the Gault Street Elementary School students have "limited English proficiency."
-76% of the 431 students here have subsidized lunches.
-The student to teacher ratio at Gault Street Elementary School is 17:1.
+The principal of Gault Street Elementary School is William Albion, who can be contacted at firstname.lastname@example.org.
+431 students attend Gault Street Elementary School and are mostly Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+51% of the Gault Street Elementary School students are "limited in English proficiency."
+76% of the 431 students here get reduced lunch prices.
+The ratio of students to teachers at Gault Street Elementary School is 17:1.
 The City School is one of the nearest elementary schools.

 - Ceramics sculpture

 - P.E. classes

 |Native Hawaiian or Other Pacific Islander||1.0%||%|

 |Native American or Native Alaskan||0.7%||0.3%|

 |Students eligible for free or reduced-price lunch program||76%||75%|

 The staff is very friendly helpful and very approachable.
 My daughter has been going there for 3 years now.
 I have no complaints in regards to the teachers.
 The school as many others is affected by the low budgets in Los Angeles but the staff makes the best out of it.
 I volunteer whenever I can and try to help as much as I can.
 I wish all parents would do the same.